CapitainFan/what-should-i/README.md

 What Should I

-is a pet project designed to help you what to cook using products you have and to choose what to wear according too weather.
+is a pet project designed to help you to chooes what would you do.

 Technologies

 Backend :
-  Node.JS - Epress with TS;
+  Node.JS - Epress with TS
-  MondoDB, mongoose library;
+  MondoDB - mongoose library
-  JWT - access and refresh tokens;
+  JWT - access and refresh tokens
-  Multer - file manage library;
+  Multer - file manage library
+  WebSocket server
+  Redis
-  N8N agents;
+  N8N agent

 Frontend :
-  Next with TS;
+  Next with TS
-  Tailwind CSS;
+  Tailwind CSS
-  ShadcnUI;
-  Zustand (Axios);
+  Axios
+  ShadcnUI
+  React-Toastify